 Project SCENe starts with a blank sheet of paper: a new housing development in Nottingham’s Trent Basin.
 It brings together all the companies involved in the energy supply chain with the potential buyers of up to 120 homes on site.
 Read more about the project partners here.
-Involving solar photo-voltaic panels, Europe’s largest community energy battery and local thermal energy production, distribution and storage.
-The aim is to generate renewable energy, support local communities, address key research and policy gaps and deliver low carbon grid services to the National grid.
-Using novel consumer engagement tools and a focus on business model development the consortium will develop and test business model templates that could be used by any developers of housing projects.
+Involving solar photo-voltaic panels, Europe’s largest community energy battery, local thermal energy production, distribution and storage and research expertise, the aim is to generate renewable energy, support local communities, address key research and policy gaps and deliver low carbon grid services to the National grid.
+Using novel consumer engagement tools and a focus on business model development the consortium will also develop and test business model templates that could be used by any developers of housing projects.
 It will also advance related research and development.
 Find out about the current status of this on our ‘news’ and ‘research’ tabs and at tours of the site.
 The status includes advancements in in-home smart technology, a vibrant new community, installation of the main energy technologies and plans to add communal electric vehicle facilities, a car sharing scheme and ground source heating.

 These are also there for you to interact with each other, our team of experts, our unique 3D energy model, rooms to organise facilities for the community, such as film nights, workshops, and tours, and to learn more about the project and the broader context of sustainability, community and energy storage through videos, info-graphics and discussion boards.
 Join in, shape the movement and grow the community with your ideas, photos, links, thoughts, queries and comments.